 Generally.
-The remedies granted to the Authority, the Bond Trustee, the Master Trustee, or the Holders upon an event of default under the Loan Agreement or the Master Indenture may be dependent upon judicial actions, which are often subject to discretion and delay.
-Under existing law, the remedies specified in the Loan Agreement, the Bond Indenture or the Master Indenture may not be readily available or may be limited.
-The various legal opinions to be delivered concurrently with the delivery of the Bonds will be qualified as to the enforceability of the provisions of the Loan Agreement, the Bond Indenture, or the Master Indenture by limitations imposed by state and federal laws, rulings and decisions affecting equitable remedies regardless of whether enforceability is sought in a proceeding at law or in equity and by bankruptcy, reorganization, insolvency, receivership or other similar laws affecting the rights of creditors generally.
+The remedies granted to the Trustee, the Master Trustee, or the Holders upon an event of default under the Bond Indenture or the Master Indenture may be dependent upon judicial actions, which are often subject to discretion and delay.
+Under existing law, the remedies specified in the Bond Indenture or the Master Indenture may not be readily available or may be limited.
+The various legal opinions to be delivered concurrently with the delivery of the Bonds will be qualified as to the enforceability of the provisions of the Bond Indenture or the Master Indenture by limitations imposed by state and federal laws, rulings and decisions affecting equitable remedies regardless of whether enforceability is sought in a proceeding at law or in equity and by bankruptcy, reorganization, insolvency, receivership or other similar laws affecting the rights of creditors generally.

 Effect of Bankruptcy.
 If any Obligated Group Member files for protection under the federal Bankruptcy Code, its revenues may not be subject to the security interests created under the Master Indenture.
 Property acquired after the date of filing of the bankruptcy, including newly created accounts receivable, may not be subject to the security interests created under the Master Indenture.
-The Member's property, including accounts receivable and cash collateral, also could be used for the benefit of the

-Member despite the security interest of the Master Trustee if the Bankruptcy Court finds that "adequate protection" of the security interest in the property exists or is given.
+The Member's property, including accounts receivable and cash collateral, also could be used for the benefit of the Member despite the security interest of the Master Trustee if the Bankruptcy Court finds that "adequate protection" of the security interest in the property exists or is given.